tydaeus/notes/windows/powershell/powershell_scripting.md

 More simply, use the `call` operator: `&$ScriptBlock $Param1 $Param2`.

 ### Converting a Function to a ScriptBlock
-Access an in-scope function's definition via `${function:Function-Name}`.
+Access an in-scope function's definition (without its name) via `${function:Function-Name}`.
 This definition can then be passed in lieu of a ScriptBlock.

 `[ScriptBlock]::Create()` can be used to create a ScriptBlock from an arbitrary string.
 You can use this in combination with function definitions to pass multiple function definitions into other scripts and then dot-source them into that scope, potentially allowing them to call each other, e.g. for using Invoke-Command on a remote computer.